BND Hamburger Icon

 Open row

 Late arrivals, distracting background noises and people talking over each other are just a few of the annoying issues we encounter during conference calls.
-Avoiding these faux pas and other disruptions is critical for conducting efficient and productive phone and virtual meetings.
+Distracting background noises may be particularly common among teams so small that, given high office rents, they’re permanently remote.
+In any case, avoiding common conference call faux pas and other disruptions is critical for conducting efficient and productive phone and virtual meetings.

 We’ll highlight some of the worst conference call etiquette mistakes and share 12 tips for ensuring your conference calls are as beneficial — and painless — as possible for everyone involved.